whalestackhq/brand-connect/README.md

 ```

 ### Kubernetes
-The configuration file in examples/kubernetes.yaml shows an example setup without SSL, you'll need to terminate SSL in your ingress depending on your environment.
+The configuration file in examples/kubernetes.yaml shows a very basic example setup without SSL, you'll need to terminate SSL in your ingress depending on your environment.